 Finance is typically an area that has been very slow to warm up to new technology, sticking with tried and tested methods that have been around for years.
-However, enough banks and financial Tracking the Growth of the API Economy institutions have embraced change that there are some exciting developments in FinTech.
+However, enough banks and financial institutions have embraced change that there are some exciting developments in FinTech.